By Kandace Keithley

 Crow teaches the lesson that all great Spiritual teachers have come to share; and, if we are willing to walk with her through our Holy Times and Holy Spaces of Sorrow, she will heal our pain so we may be of service to our brothers and sisters.

-It is not without great amusement that I realize my first full post since the WWR relaunch into Bird Clan Messenger is the blog post that I started writing at the most profoundly life changing period of my life.
+It is not without great amusement that I realize my first full post since the WWR relaunch into Bird Clan Messenger is the message I started writing at the most profoundly life changing period of my life.
 The point at which my Medicine Walk on the Red Path began in earnest: “Crow Medicine: Where There Is Sorrow, There is Holy Ground.”

 It was shortly after beginning to work on the draft that I became blocked and unable to receive any messages or ideas about the article.
 And it was the beginning of a long time away from my writing, the beginning of a story that had to be lived rather than written.

 In May of last year, I had been going through the massive pressure of receiving enormous amounts of Medicine teachings from my guides and the Ancestors while continuing my own healing journey (which always brings pain and confusion), combined with several huge and scary transitions in my personal life.

 At that time, I felt called to write about the poet Oscar Wilde’s wise teaching, “Where There is Sorrow, There is Holy Ground,” as it was the anniversary of my best friend’s untimely death only three years before.

 Little did I know that my guides had brought this teaching to my attention to prepare me for what was to become the darkest, most difficult period of my journey.